 Treatment is simple – a series of casts and then brace wear – and only $250 ensures a child is fully treated and able to run free.

-Along with my coaching practice, I am proud to also be the Director of Communications at MiracleFeet – an ambitious, innovative, and passionate nonprofit that sees clubfoot disability as a major problem that can be solved in our lifetime.
+I am proud to be a supporter of MiracleFeet – an ambitious, innovative, and passionate nonprofit that sees clubfoot disability as a major problem that can be solved in our lifetime.

-I am incredibly passionate about MiracleFeet’s mission, which is why I donate 10% of all online course and coaching purchases to this inspiring organization.
-By helping yourself learn to be a better communicator, you can help a child realize their hopes and dreams for a life filled with play, laughter, and possibility.
+I am incredibly passionate about MiracleFeet’s mission, which is why I donate 5% of all consulting revenue to this inspiring organization.
+Not only will you get help with marketing, but you can also help a child realize their hopes and dreams for a life filled with play, laughter, and possibility!